Central banks running out of options as recovery falters in Asia

 "I expect additional fiscal stimulus to play a key role in helping economies."

-In Jakarta, the finance ministry has offered more tax cuts to spur economic activity and plans to stick with its US$84 billion-net (S$111.8 billion-net) bond issuance target this year, even as borrowing costs climb.
+In Jakarta, the Finance Ministry has offered more tax cuts to spur economic activity and plans to stick with its US$84 billion (S$111.4 billion) net bond issuance target this year, even as borrowing costs climb.

-South Korea's economy is being cushioned by soaring exports even as rolling social distancing restrictions damp consumer spending - prompting the government to pledge more fiscal spending to create jobs.
-The Bank of Korea is also expected to remain on hold when it meets Thursday.
+South Korea's economy is being cushioned by soaring exports even as social distancing restrictions dampen consumer spending, prompting the government to pledge more fiscal spending to create jobs.
+The Bank of Korea is also expected to keep rates on hold when it meets tomorrow.

+New Zealand's economy continues to recover, amid a low case count, after contracting at the end of last year.

 Japan continues to struggle with spreading cases and even China is seeing an uptick in infections.

-The region is also lagging in the vaccination roll out, with Singapore having inoculated around 30 per cent of its population, followed by China at around 15 per cent and the others well behind.
+The region is also lagging behind in the vaccination roll-out, with Singapore having inoculated around 30 per cent of its population, followed by China at around 15 per cent and the others well behind.

-"The region's relatively slow vaccine roll out is increasingly proving to be a drag, including for the more developed economies whose hitherto successful strategy to more emphasise contact tracing, rapid testing and social distancing, is being challenged by the recent surge in cases," according to Deutsche Bank head of emerging market research Sameer Goel.
+Deutsche Bank head of emerging markets research Sameer Goel said: "The region's relatively slow vaccine roll-out is increasingly proving to be a drag, including for the more developed economies whose hitherto successful strategy - to more emphasise contact tracing, rapid testing and social distancing - is being challenged by the recent surge in cases."

-The Reserve Bank of India (RBI) will be central to how India responds to the crisis, given the government has only limited fiscal space with a budget deficit of 6.8 per cent of gross domestic product in the year to March 2022, down from an estimated 9.5 per cent last year.
+The Reserve Bank of India (RBI) will be central to how India responds to the crisis, given that the government has limited fiscal space, with a budget deficit of 6.8 per cent of gross domestic product (GDP) in the year to March 2022, down from an estimated 9.5 per cent last year.
 Benchmark rates have remained unchanged for a year amid sticky inflation.

-Next month the RBI's monetary policy committee is likely to keep rates unchanged, but Governor Shaktikanta Das could expand a quantitative easing program for the second straight quarter to keep borrowing costs under check.
+Next month, the RBI's monetary policy committee is likely to keep rates unchanged, but governor Shaktikanta Das could expand a quantitative easing programme for the second straight quarter to keep borrowing costs under check.

 Other Asian central banks are supporting their nations' fiscal policies.

-Bank of Japan Governor Haruhiko Kuroda said last week he will continue with powerful monetary easing, indicating his yield curve control program will keep government bond yields low to help additional fiscal spending.
+Bank of Japan governor Haruhiko Kuroda said last week he will continue with powerful monetary easing, indicating his yield curve control programme will keep government bond yields low to help additional fiscal spending.

 China's central bank is also continuing to ensure borrowing costs are kept low for those parts of the economy that need it, while keeping an overall disciplined approach to the volume of its stimulus.

-"Monetary policy is not as effective compared to fiscal policy in responding to the current virus wave," said Australia & New Zealand Banking Group head of Asia research Khoon Goh.
+"Monetary policy is not as effective compared with fiscal policy in responding to the current virus wave," said Australia & New Zealand Banking Group head of Asia research Khoon Goh.

 "Extension of fiscal support is what is needed."